 Exercise normal safety precautions.
 Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travel conditions.

 - There is a threat of terrorist attack.
 There were two terrorist shooting incidents in Copenhagen in February 2015.
 Terrorists are likely to continue planning attacks.
 Be alert in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
 See Safety and security.

-- There have been gang war related shootings in north-west Copenhagen.
-Police have increased their presence in the area in recent months, and have established visitation areas where random searches may take place.
+- There have been gang war related shootings in the north/north-west areas of Copenhagen.
+Police have increased their presence in these areas, and established visitation areas where random searches may take place.
 See Safety and security.

 - Professional pickpocketing is on the rise, particularly in Copenhagen.
 Remain alert in crowds, tourist areas, public transport and near ATMs.
 See Safety and security.

 - Temporary border controls are in place.
 ID checks apply at land and sea borders.
 Carry your passport and/or Danish residency permit when entering and exiting Denmark.
 See